jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

    Set the worksheet zoom factor.

-   :param int zoom: Worksheet zoom factor.
+   :param zoom: Worksheet zoom factor.

 Set the worksheet zoom factor in the range ``10 <= zoom <= 400``::